 MSU Ordinances includes all of the ordinances (laws) passed by the Board of Trustees for MSU.
-Reference copies are available in the main library.
+Reference copies are available in the Office of the Secretary of the Board of Trustees, 450 Administration Building; the Information Desk of the Main Library; and the Student Life Center, 101 Student Services.